Vattaparai Falls

 Vattaparai Falls are located at: 8°15.919′N 77°27.062′E, elevation 40 m, in the Keeriparai reserve forest near Bhoothapandi village (Pin:629852) (Met Sta #10145) on the Pazhayar River in Kanyakumari district, Tamil Nadu state, South India.
 It is 25 km N of Nagercoil) and 32 km NW of Kanyakumari.
 This 20 km2 area is proposed to be a Wildlife Sanctuary.

-There are a few small waterfalls in this area - the nicer ones being Vattaparai Falls and Kalikesam falls.
+There are a few small waterfalls in this area - the noticeable ones being Vattaparai Falls and Kalikesam falls.
 There is a small Kali temple, next to the falls.
 This is a very serene and undeveloped place with only one small tea stall.
 One can enjoy water rushing through small mountain streams, ferns and pebbles in the rainforests.
-The falls are surrounded by forest on all sides and forms part of an active animal corridor.
+The falls are surrounded by forest on all sides and form part of an active animal corridor.
 The long stream is pollution-free.
 People are allowed to take a natural bath here and it is believed that the water from the stream has some medicinal effects.

 This is a serene and peaceful place.
 It is unlike the most popular falls in this district, the Tirparappu Water Falls on the Kodayar River, which has become a typical crowded tourist spot.